weavenet/sift/README.md

           \policies_file1.json
            policies_file2.json
 |-sources
-         \resource1.json
-          resource2.json
+         \provider_collection_resource1.json
+          provider_collection_resource2.json

 * The account file name maps to an account for which you are providing credentials.
 * Filters files have arbitrary names and contain one or more filters.
-* Lists contain directories contain an list of items.
+* Lists contains directories which are mapped to lists (list users has user1 and user2 in above example).
 * Policies files have arbitrary names and contain one or more policies.
 * Sources map to a given account-provider-collection (eg. aws\_ec2\_\instance).

 ## Lists

-There are times when you have a list of many items to check, or when you have a resource which may have multiple names across accounts or providers.
+There are times when you have a list of many resources to check across multiple providers, for example your organizations list of valid users accounts.

+Additionally, these resources may have multiple names across accounts or providers.
 For example the user John maybe john123 on github, but jdoe on AWS.
 Lists allow you to create a mapping for a single entity, to multiple different names.

+Lists provide a way to accomplish both.

 ## Filters